udacity/AIPND/notes/lab_intro-to-python-lab.md

 &nbsp;

 ## Issues with the Lab Workspace
 While it is recommended that you work on the lab within the **_5.
 Lab Workspace_**, a few students _may_ experienced issues trying to work within the _Lab Workspace_.
-Some students in the April cohort found these issues resolved when they switched their internet browser.
-Specifically, some student found that **_Chrome_** worked best; while others found that **_Firefox_** worked better for them.
+Some students in the April cohort found these issues resolved when they switched their internet browsers.
+Specifically, some students found that **_Chrome_** worked best; while others found that **_Firefox_** worked better for them.
+If you are running into the problem where the _files_ in the workspace don't load and/or running code within the workspace runs extremely slowly; please try the following:
+* Quit and exit out of the **_web browser_** you are using, then open it back up and restart it.
+* Switch to a different **_web browser_**.

 If you run into issues with the **_5.
-Lab Workspace_**, we recommend trying a different internet browser.
-AlternativIy, you are welcome to complete the lab on a local computer using the instructions in the next [FAQ](https://github.com/udacity/AIPND/blob/master/notes/lab_intro-to-python-lab.md#running-the-lab-on-a-local-computer).
+Lab Workspace_** and the above recommendations didn't work; alternativIy, you are welcome to complete the lab on a local computer using the instructions in the next [FAQ](https://github.com/udacity/AIPND/blob/master/notes/lab_intro-to-python-lab.md#running-the-lab-on-a-local-computer).
 &nbsp;
 &nbsp;